smoofra/mslex/README.rst

 Features
 --------

 This is the missing shlex package for windows shell quoting.
-It provides two functions -- split and quote -- just like shlex.
+It provides three functions -- split, quote, and join -- just like shlex.

 Credits